matheusfernandes-git/TechZone/README.md

 <h1>TechZone</h1>
 <p>In this project i created a ecommerce website, called TechZone.
 In it you can access some categories about technology produts, you can favorite these products, add to cart.
-You can also andvertise your own product on the advertise page filling out a form.
+You can also advertise your own product on the advertise page filling out a form.
 In the cart you can add your delivery address, choose a payment method, you can also decide how many products you are going to buy.</p>

 <h2>Tecnologies used:</h2>
 <table>